 Choose how you want to present yourself to your audience.
 What makes you stand out from the rest of the web professionals within your niche?
 How are you solving your client’s problems differently than your competitors are solving them?
 This is why it is so important to really know your audience and what core problems you can solve for them.
 In the example above, if you know that the core problem for startups is a cheap but impressive WordPress site, then your angle could be low cost but high quality.

-Some more examples are that you may be able to program faster than others, providing a lightening speed turnaround at a lower price.
-Or you may have an eye for creating unique touches that really makes a client’s website an original work of art.
-Or maybe you maybe you value spending time to really get into your client’s heads to know exactly what they need to reach their own clients.
+Some more examples are that you may be able to program faster than others, providing a lightning speed turnaround at a lower price.
+Or you may have an eye for creating unique touches that really make a client’s website an original work of art.
+Or maybe you value spending time to really get into your client’s heads to know exactly what they need to reach their own clients.
 If your brand involves a team of professionals, you could advertise that you provide the complete package at a bundled price.
 Just keep in mind that you need to find something unique about yourself, and it should be a pitch that hasn’t been made – or at least make a more common pitch in an original way.

 Fine-tune Your Voice

 By “your voice”, I am referring to the tone of written communication, such as website content, tutorials, posts, Facebook comments, your portfolio, brochures, and anything else that is connected to your brand.
 So, if the brand image you want to portray is a professional WordPress expert with dry humor, then all of your writing needs to reflect this.
 If you want to be viewed as highly professional, you may want to keep sarcasm out of your tone.